explosion/spaCy/docs/source/index.rst

 | nltk.tag.stanford | 209         | 96.7   |
 +-------------------+-------------+--------+

-Experimental details here.
+Experimental details TODO.
 Three things are apparent from this comparison:

 1. The native NLTK tagger, nltk.pos_tag, is both slow and inaccurate;